 Here's me on Real Time, with Bill Mahar, an 8 minute clip giving an overview of the book.
 (I was the 2nd guest, after Stormy Daniels, which explains an otherwise puzzling aside.)
 October 2018.

-Here's the official full video of my two hour conversation with Joe Rogan, about the book.
-The part that got the most interest was our disagreement over the wisdom of letting our 9 and 10 year old daughters go outside without adult supervision.
-You can see that 21 minute segment here.
+Here's a 21 minute segment of my two hour conversation with Joe Rogan, about the book.
+This part of our conversation includes a disagreement over the wisdom of letting our 9 and 10 year old daughters go outside without adult supervision.
 I also give the overview of the research cited in our book on the rising rates of anxiety and depression, and on their possible link to social media.
 Why are rates rising so much faster for teen girls than for teen boys?